Nihar-Debnath/OS/lecture-13-(sjf-&-priority-&-rr)/01_sjf_&_priority.md

-Let's continue with a **very beginner-friendly and detailed explanation** of Lecture 13 topics related to **CPU Scheduling**: SJF, Priority Scheduling, and RR.

 # 🧠 What Is CPU Scheduling Again?

 It’s the **way the operating system decides** which process gets to use the CPU and for how long.